-Because interest rates have continued to decline since the Port Authority entered into the swap agreements, the swap agreements have a negative fair value as of September 30, 2015, and as such, are presented as noncurrent liabilities in the accompanying statement of net position.
-The reported fair values are calculated using the marked-to-market method by an independent third party taking into account current interest rates and the credit worthiness of the counterparties.
+Because interest rates have continued to decline since the Port Authority entered into the swap agreements, the swap agreements have a negative fair value as of September 30, 2016, and as such, are presented as noncurrent liabilities in the accompanying statement of net position.
+The reported fair values are calculated using the marked-to-market method by an independent third party taking into account current interest rates and the credit worthiness of the counterparties and is therefore considered a level 3 investment.